Wormnest/wormai/readme.txt

 air transport and since version 5 also train support for all cargos.
 In the tests I have done it usually performs fairly well as long as you haven't turned on infrastructure maintenance.
-Trains currently require that 90 degree turns are allowed.
 Please report crashes and other bugs either in the discussion topic or the issue tracker listed below.